nbush257/inspiration-off-attractor/README.md

 ---
 ### Organization
-Code to analyse and make figures for Inspiratory off attractor manuscript in preparation.
+Code to analyze and make figures for Inspiratory off attractor manuscript in preparation.
 >[!NOTE] Subfolders of `VLAD` contain code to generate intermediate results, figures, and statistics.
 See those for details